-Although steeper house prices make it tougher to buy, there are plenty of things first-time buyers can do to improve their chances of becoming homeowners.
+For many, this makes it tough to buy, but there are plenty of things first-time buyers can do to improve their chances of becoming homeowners.

-As long as you’re aged between 18 and 39, you’ll be able to open a LISA and save up to £4,000 a year either to buy a property, or for retirement, or both.
-Your contributions will be supplemented by a government bonus of 25%, up to a maximum of £1,000 a year.
+As long as you’re aged between 18 and 39, you’ll be able to open a LISA and save up to £4,000 a year to buy a property, for retirement or both.
+Your contributions will be supplemented by a government bonus of 25%, up to the maximum of £1,000 a year.
 Funds held in a LISA can be used after 12 months to buy a first home valued up to £450,000.

-You’ll be able to have both a LISA and a Help to Buy ISA if you want, but you can only use the bonus from one of them towards buying a house.
+If you already have a Help to Buy ISA (opening new accounts ended on 30 November, 2019), you can also open a LISA.
+However, you can only use the bonus from one of them towards buying a home.

 2. Improve your credit score